chetnashah/js-work/react-native-work/androidCoreClasses/AndroidCoreClasses.md

 ### ReactInstanceManager

+Can be created/instantiated much earlier e.g. during Application onCreate via `ReactNativeHost.getInstanceManager()`.
+But public APIs of this class like `createReactContext()` are not called till Activity's onCreate.

 Mainly manages `ReactContext` and `CatalystInstance`, and public API is used with `ReactRootView`.

 An instance of this manager is required to start JS application in `ReactRootView`.